 Chandra reveals an intriguing pattern of bright clumps and fainter areas in Tycho.
 What caused this thicket of knots in the aftermath of this explosion?
 Did the explosion itself cause this clumpiness, or was it something that happened afterward?

 This latest image of Tycho from Chandra is providing clues.
 To emphasize the clumps in the image and the three-dimensional nature of Tycho, scientists selected two narrow ranges of X-ray energies to isolate material (silicon, colored red) moving away from Earth, and moving towards us (also silicon, colored blue).
-The other colors in the image (yellow, green, blue-green, orange and purple) show a broad range of different energies and elements, and a mixture of directions of motion.
+The other colors in the image (yellow, green, blue-green, orange, and purple) show a broad range of different energies and elements, and a mixture of directions of motion.
 In this new composite image, Chandra’s X-ray data have been combined with an optical image of the stars in the same field of view from the Digitized Sky Survey.

 By comparing the Chandra image of Tycho to two different computer simulations, researchers were able to test their ideas against actual data.
 One of the simulations began with clumpy debris from the explosion.
-The other started with smooth debris from the explosion and then the clumpiness appeared afterwards as the supernova remnant evolved and tiny irregularities were magnified.
+The other started with smooth debris from the explosion and then the clumpiness appeared afterward as the supernova remnant evolved and tiny irregularities were magnified.

 A statistical analysis using a technique that is sensitive to the number and size of clumps and holes in images was then used.
 Comparing results for the Chandra and simulated images, scientists found that the Tycho supernova remnant strongly resembles a scenario in which the clumps came from the explosion itself.
 While scientists are not sure how, one possibility is that star’s explosion had multiple ignition points, like dynamite sticks being set off simultaneously in different locations.